-7. Major Modification
+7. SB 288 Major Modification

-Major Modification is defined in 40 CFR Part 51.165 as "any physical change in or change in the method of operation of a major stationary source that would result in a significant net emissions increase of any pollutant subject to regulation under the Act."
+SB 288 Major Modification is defined in 40 CFR Part 51.165 (as in effect on Dec.
+19, 2002) as "any physical change in or change in the method of operation of a major stationary source that would result in a significant net emissions increase of any pollutant subject to regulation under the Act."